telest0/telest0/README.md

-### Summary 👋
+## Summary 👋

-Senior DevOps practicing focused on Architecture, Development, and Operations.
+Senior DevOps practice focused on Architecture, Development, and Operations.

-## Focused on Cloud Solutions Development and Operations
+### Focused on Cloud Solutions Development and Operations
 11+ years in IT & Telecom industry
 Certified Cloud expert

-## Today senior DevOps engineer
+### Today senior DevOps engineer
 - Configure and automate the processes associated with the company's activities.
 - Deploying and supporting a project based on a microservice architecture
 - Research of new technologies and their implementation in existing projects

-## 5 years as Voip Engineer:
+### 5 years as Voip Engineer:
-- Deploying, integrating and supporting Contact Center solutions for customers;
+- Deploying, integrating, and supporting Contact Center solutions for customers;
 - Administration of the office’s IP PBX based on Asterisk;
 - Maintenance of the network(WAN, LAN);
 - Supporting continuous integration systems (SVN, Jenkins, Nexus, Docker);
 - Administration of Microsoft Cloud (Azure);

-## Skilset
+### Skilset
 - Experienced in  AWS, Azure
 - Focused on Cloud CI/CD and IaC
 - Coding/Scripting: read and write Python, Shell